darrensdemise/custom-read-me/README.md

   # 🏆 Credit:
   <a href="https://www.github.com/bituq/" />
   This Read-Me repo's code is made by bituq!
+(I do not have his permission)

   # 📖 How to customize:
-  1. Open source code.
+  1. Scroll down to script.

   2. Copy raw materials (script).